Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/planet_gen.md

 This guide covers some aspects of generating your planet, a lot of stuff is already explained in [the celestial body schema]({{ "Celestial Body Schema"|route }}).

+## Orbits

+First thing you should specify about your planet is its orbit. `primaryBody` will specify what planet this body will orbit.
+If you're in a new solar system and want this planet to be the center, set `centerOfSolarSystem` to `true` (keep in mind `centerOfSolarSystem` is in the `Base` module, not `Orbit`).
+Next up you'll need to specify the [orbital parameters](https://en.wikipedia.org/wiki/Orbital_elements). <!-- TODO: Make External, Vim is dumb -->

 ## Heightmaps

 Heightmaps are a way to generate unique terrain on your planet.
 First you specify a maximum and minimum height, and then specify a [heightMap]({{ "Celestial Body Schema"|route }}#HeightMap_heightMap) image.
 The more white a section of that image is, the closer to `maxHeight` that part of the terrain will be.
 Finally, you specify a `textureMap` which is an image that gets applied to the terrain.